GuySartorelli/silverstripe-composable-validators/docs/en/01-validators.md

 ```

 ## SimpleFieldsValidator
 This validator simply calls validate on all all fields in the form, ensuring the internal validation of form fields.
-It should _always_ be included in an `AjaxCompositeValidator` unless some other validator being used also performs that function (such as Silverstripe's own `RequiredFields` validator - though you shuold generally use this module's `RequiredFieldsValidator` instead).
+It should _always_ be included in an `AjaxCompositeValidator` unless some other validator being used also performs that function (such as Silverstripe's own `RequiredFields` validator - though you should generally use this module's `RequiredFieldsValidator` instead).

 ### Usage
 In most situations this validator will require no configuration at all.

 However, this validator comes with [an extension](02-extensions.md#formfieldextension) which adds `setOmitSimpleValidation()` and `getOmitSimpleValidation()` methods to all `FormField`s.
 This can be used if, for specific use cases, internal field validation should be conditional.
 In that case you can set `OmitSimpleValidation` to false, and handle the conditional validation of the field in a separate validator.

 ```PHP